-It is mainly grown in Asia, with Vietnam as the highest producer along with Africa and Indonesia.
+They mainly grown it in Asia, with Vietnam as the highest producer along with Africa and Indonesia.

-Robusta beans are mainly used in instant coffees and added to Arabica beans when creating espresso blends.
+They mainly used robusta beans in instant coffees and added to Arabica beans when creating espresso blends.

 It has an earthy taste with a bitter and rubbery flavor and a nutty aftertaste.
 It may taste like bitter dark chocolate when brewed.